This powerful technique enables rapid identification and sorting of cells, streamlining the manufacture of many biologic pharmaceuticals.

 Eukaryotic cells may die due to apoptosis, in which they initiate their own internally programmed death; or due to necrosis, an abnormal condition brought on by physical and/or chemical damage.
 The successful manufacture of a biologic product requires the ability to precisely and reliably distinguish between these two states.
 Flow cytometry can track abnormal changes in cell morphology, biochemistry and/or molecular composition, all of which may indicate necrosis.
 By providing clear statistical data on proportions of cells undergoing apoptosis and necrosis, a flow cytometer can enable researchers to identify causes of the latter condition, and act to address them.

-The technique can even be used to track cell proliferation and interaction.
+Flow cytometry can even be used to track cell proliferation and interaction.

 In a biologic manufacturing pipeline, cell proliferation assays are useful for measuring cells’ metabolic responses to growth factors, cytokines, media components and other potential growth factors.
 A flow cytometer is highly useful for measuring cell proliferation.
 Engineers first label cell membranes with fluorescent dye, then run the cells through the cytometer as they begin to undergo mitosis, passing half the dye to each of their daughter cells.
 The diffusion in fluorescence provides a precise indicator of rates of cell activation and proliferation.

 At certain stages of the manufacturing pipeline, it may also be useful to track the degree to which various populations of cells respond to an external stimulus.
 When such a response occurs, membrane-bound ion channels on the cell membrane pump calcium into the cell, causing a spike in the concentration of intracellular calcium, which delivers energy for a response to the stimulus.
 Thus, by monitoring the flow of calcium into each cell, a flow cytometer can rapidly assess the responsiveness of cell populations to a stimulus that has been introduced.